 “Right here…” Archie made himself smile, but his lips trembled and tears ran down his cheeks.
 “He’s holding your hand…”

 “Elai… Send for Elai…” Enya looked somewhere past the man she loved and waited for.
 “Where’s Elai?”

 “Right here,” that was Elai himself speaking.

 “Where?...
 Why wouldn’t he come?”

-She called and called for him in a quiet whisper, but even that had been too much for her.
+She called and called for him in a quiet whisper, but even that was too much for her.
 Her bandages turned red with blood.
-Her wound had opened again.
+Her wound opened again.

 Archie wept inconsolably no longer caring about how he looked.
 As to Elai, he caught himself thinking of yellow Aridian dunes and red canyons, so bright before his mind’s eye…

 “You are indeed not here, Elai,” stated Archie tearing his dreams apart.
 “She’s been waiting for you for so long and you didn’t come… Go away.”

 He obeyed, gladly.
 Only hours later, on his way to Arid Lands he remembered that Archie forgot to address him as lord… He didn’t care to return and punish him, though.